In a Gable Conservatory the roof doesn’t slope at the front but is upright and forms a triangle shape.

-This feeling of grandeur yet archetypal type of conservatory means it works superbly well with period properties.
-The era of opulence and magnificence was back in the Georgian times and the Gable conservatory can give you the similar feeling without the extra expense of a Lantern conservatory or an Orangery.
-Yet the archetypal model of the Gable conservatory also works well with a modern house, in fact they look fantastic especially on detached properties.
+This feeling of grandeur means it works superbly well with period properties.
+The era of opulence and magnificence was back in the Georgian times and this conservatory can give you the similar feeling without the extra expense of a Lantern conservatory or an Orangery.
+Yet this conservatory also works well with a modern house, in fact they look fantastic especially on detached properties.

-Sometimes the Gable conservatory is referred to as the Regency conservatory.
+Sometimes these conservatories are referred to as the Regency conservatory.
 The Regency period was known for its decorative glass and often the gable end of the conservatory is used to incorporate a decorative glass feature.
 A popular choice is to incorporate a ‘rising sun’ into the shape of the conservatory frame.

 Academy are here to help you choose the right type of materials, glass and design for your conservatory and your home.

 If you have any questions, or would like a quote please get in touch.